§ 1959. Public Safety Dispatcher Background Investigation.

-(A) A new personal history statement [Regulation 1959(c)] with updated information covering the period from the last personal history statement to the current date shall be completed by the public safety dispatcher candidate.
+(A) A new personal history statement [subsection 1959(c)] with updated information covering the period from the last personal history statement to the current date shall be completed by the public safety dispatcher candidate.

 (B) The department shall conduct investigations of all new information reported by the candidate on the new personal history statement.

-1. For candidates who are being reappointed to the same department per Regulation 1959(f)(1)(A)1., the new background investigation shall cover the period since the candidate separated from the department.
+1. For candidates who are being reappointed to the same department per subsection 1959(f)(1)(A)1., the new background investigation shall cover the period since the candidate separated from the department.